International societies that sponsor scientific meetings,

 all aspects of hematology (including blood clotting and vascular biology):

-- Gordon Research Conferences sponsor a series of small summer conferences, including an important meeting on Hemostasis that is held during the summer of even numbered years (alternating with the biennial ISTH Congress).
+- Gordon Research Conferences sponsor a series of small summer conferences, including an important meeting on Hemostasis that is held during the summer of even numbered years (alternating with the ISTH meeting).
 Other topics of interest include Vascular Cell Biology, and Proteolytic

 new to an area of investigation.
-Attendance is limited, so be sure
+Attendance is very limited, so apply early:

 2014 Hemostasis Gordon Research Conference -- will be held July 27 to August 1, 2014, at the Waterville Valley Resort in Waterville, NH, USA.
 Abstracts can be submitted for poster presentations.
-This meeting will be preceded by a two-day Gordon Research Seminar on Hemostasis from July 26-27, 2014 at the same same site, for postdocs and graduate students.
+This meeting will be preceded by a special two-day 2014 Gordon Research Seminar on Hemostasis from July 26-27, 2014 for postdocs and graduate students.